telosnetwork/telos-decide/README.md

 * `Committee Management Tools`

-    Trail offers a suite of committe creation and management tools that are available as a free service to any active token registry and its voters.
+    Trail offers a suite of committee creation and management tools that are available as a free service to any active token registry and its voters.
 Developers can also hook their external smart contracts into Trail's committee tools to enable complete on-chain management of committees and their members.

 * `Traceable Vote Integrity`